What is the Difference Between Global Payroll and Local Payroll?

 Read More

-Different Types of Payroll Processing
+5 Types of Global Payroll Processing

 Understanding global payroll is the first step to selecting a payroll processing strategy.
 There are multiple strategies, as well as different types of employees, all of which need to come together to fully capture your global employment.
 Most organizations have a mix of the below, varying based on location and needs: